geek-cookbook/geek-cookbook/manuscript/kubernetes/deployment/flux/install.md

 If you used my template repo, some extra things also happened..

-1. I'd pre-populated the `flux-system` directory in the template repo with 3 folders:
+1. I'd pre-populated the `bootstrap` directory in the template repo with 3 folders:
-      1. [helmrepositories](https://github.com/geek-cookbook/template-flux/tree/main/flux-system/helmrepositories), for storing repositories used for deploying helm charts
+      1. [helmrepositories](https://github.com/geek-cookbook/template-flux/tree/main/bootstrap/helmrepositories), for storing repositories used for deploying helm charts
-      2. [kustomizations](https://github.com/geek-cookbook/template-flux/tree/main/flux-system/kustomizations), for storing additional kustomizations *(which in turn can reference other paths in the repo*)
+      2. [kustomizations](https://github.com/geek-cookbook/template-flux/tree/main/bootstrap/kustomizations), for storing additional kustomizations *(which in turn can reference other paths in the repo*)
-      3. [namespaces](https://github.com/geek-cookbook/template-flux/tree/main/flux-system/namespaces), for storing namespace manifests (*since these need to exist before we can deploy helmreleases into them*)
+      3. [namespaces](https://github.com/geek-cookbook/template-flux/tree/main/bootstrap/namespaces), for storing namespace manifests (*since these need to exist before we can deploy helmreleases into them*)
-2. Because the `flux-system` Kustomization includes everything **recursively** under `flux-system` path in the repo, all of the above were **also** applied to the cluster
+2. Because the `bootstrap` Kustomization includes everything **recursively** under `bootstrap` path in the repo, all of the above were **also** applied to the cluster
-3. I'd pre-prepared a [Namespace](https://github.com/geek-cookbook/template-flux/blob/main/flux-system/namespaces/namespace-podinfo.yaml), [HelmRepository](https://github.com/geek-cookbook/template-flux/blob/main/flux-system/helmrepositories/helmrepository-podinfo.yaml), and [Kustomization](https://github.com/geek-cookbook/template-flux/blob/main/flux-system/kustomizations/kustomization-podinfo.yaml) for "podinfo", a simple example application, so these were applied to the cluster
+3. I'd pre-prepared a [Namespace](https://github.com/geek-cookbook/template-flux/blob/main/bootstrap/namespaces/namespace-podinfo.yaml), [HelmRepository](https://github.com/geek-cookbook/template-flux/blob/main/bootstrap/helmrepositories/helmrepository-podinfo.yaml), and [Kustomization](https://github.com/geek-cookbook/template-flux/blob/main/bootstrap/kustomizations/kustomization-podinfo.yaml) for "podinfo", a simple example application, so these were applied to the cluster
 4. The kustomization we added for podinfo refers to the `/podinfo` path in the repo, so everything in **this** folder was **also** applied to the cluster
 5. In the `/podinfo` path of the repo is a [HelmRelease](https://github.com/geek-cookbook/template-flux/blob/main/podinfo/helmrelease-podinfo.yaml) (*an object describing how to deploy a helm chart*), and a [ConfigMap](https://github.com/geek-cookbook/template-flux/blob/main/podinfo/configmap-pofinfo-helm-chart-value-overrides-configmap.yaml) (*which ontain the `values.yaml` for the podinfo helm chart*)
 6. Flux recognized the podinfo **HelmRelease**, applied it along with the values in the **ConfigMap**, and consequently we have podinfo deployed from the latest helm chart, into the cluster, and managed by Flux! 💪